-Several of you have, over the years, written to me about using straw bales that are wrapped in plastic.
+Several of you have, over the years, written to me about using plastic encased straw bales in the construction of a home.
 The suggested benefits of this have ranged from no need for additional vapor barrier, to ease of stacking, to being able to mortar the blocks together.
 Although this would seem like a good idea at initial glance, I don’t like the concept.
-Here’s my thinking:

 One of the most important aspects of straw bale construction is the ability for the walls to move moisture through them.
 I’m not talking about water, per se, but moisture in the form of vapor.
 The fact of the matter is that vapor will be present in your house and that moisture will find its way into your walls.
 What if you shower and forget to turn on the fan?
 Where does that moisture go?
 What if you forgot to turn the kitchen fan on while boiling a pot of spaghetti?
 That moisture has to go somewhere too.